radicle-dev/radicle-upstream/QA.md

      **Dangerous method**: Remove all directories manually

-     You can use [this script](./scripts/reset-state.sh).
+     You can use [this script][rs].
 Make sure you have a backup of your data, or are using this in combination with the safe method (i.e. while logged in with a temporary user account).

 - [ ] download the binary package from the location provided above
 - [ ] install the binary package